cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 Additionally one would like the following property to be provided by the voting scheme:

-- Voting should require minimal additional configuration (i.e., key management) for SPOs.
+- Voting should require minimal additional configuration (e.g., key management) for SPOs.
-- Voting and certificates construction should be fast in order to ensure we do not interfere with other operations happening in the node.
+- Voting and certificate construction should be fast in order to ensure it does not interfere with other operations happening in the node.

 The precise scheme and format for votes and certificates is immaterial to the protocol itself, but for reasons of efficiency (i.e., minimal resource usage) the selection of ALBA certificates, as described in proposed CIP [*Votes & Certificates on Cardano*](https://github.com/cardano-foundation/CIPs/pull/870), is recommended for Peras.